 Reform of Vocational Education (Rove)

-The Ministry of Education have announced major reforms for apprentice training in their RoVE review.
-Proposed changes include the creation of a single national institute with a network of regional polytechnic campuses.
+The Ministry of Education have announced major reforms for apprentice training through their review of vocational education (RoVE).
+The reforms will see the creation of a single national institute with a network of regional polytechnic campuses.

 • The existing model needs reform.

 • Issues including tutor shortages, substandard facilities and a lack of innovative training methods to convey rapidly evolving technologies must be addressed.

 • With critical plumbing skills shortages in New Zealand, we do not want any reforms to discourage employers from taking on apprentices.

 • We are working with Master Builders and Master Electricians to present collaborative industry feedback as the reforms are implemented.